North Korea sent 3,000 troops to Russia for Ukraine war, South says

 "Therefore there could be many casualties if they are deployed to the front lines."

-warning that it may consider supplying lethal weapons to Ukraine if military ties between them went too far.
+On Tuesday the South's presidential office urged an immediate withdrawal of the North's troops from Russia, warning that it may consider supplying lethal weapons to Ukraine if military ties between them went too far.

 U.S. officials, speaking on condition of anonymity, say Russia has suffered more than 600,000 killed or wounded troops in the war in Ukraine.